Franchising | Licensing | Agency

-We are often asked by international brands looking to enter Indian retail market, and potential franchisees looking to acquire a franchise interest, what franchising laws are in place in India.
-The firm has experienced franchisee counsel, franchise lawyers, advising on franchise law and provide franchise legal advice and assistance throughout India to represent the interests of franchisees and prospective franchisees.
-The Firm provides franchise advice, opportunity reviews, due diligence and initial franchise dispute reviews.
+Domestic, international businesses and brands looking to enter and expand into the Indian retail market, and potential franchisees looking to acquire a franchise interest seek franchise legal advice on legal issues concerning franchising in India.
+Agency and franchising lawyers at Legaleye Associates have vast experience acting as franchise counsel, franchise lawyers, advising on franchise law and providing regular franchise related legal advice and assistance throughout India.
+Our agency and franchising lawyers provide franchise advice, opportunity reviews, due diligence and exhaustive franchise dispute assistance.

 We also help companies expand their businesses through franchising.
-We also draft franchise agreements and disclosure documents, we provide ongoing franchise compliance counselling.
-Legal advice should be taken on the specific terms and conditions to ensure the franchisor and/ or franchisee are aware of their rights and liabilities under a franchise contract.
+We also draft franchise agreements and non-disclosure documents.
+Our franchising lawyers in Mumbai provide ongoing franchise compliance counselling.
+Legal advice should be taken on the specific terms and conditions to ensure the franchisor and/ or franchisee are aware of their rights and potential risks and liabilities under a franchise contract.

 DOES INDIA HAVE ANY SPECIFIC LAW FOR FRANCHISE BUSINESS AND WHAT ARE THE RULES OF FRANCHISE IN INDIA?

 No, although there is no one specific franchising law in the India, (unlike in other jurisdictions), a range of civil and commercial laws apply depending on the terms of the contract.
 There are multiple laws which can apply to franchising relationships and these include law relating to contracts, agency, distribution, leasing, assignment, securities, financial investments, intellectual and industrial property, competition, companies, immovable and movable properties, labour, foreign investment, insurance, income tax, banking, import-export, technology transfer, and other legislations as may be applicable to different franchising arrangements.